PawlygonStudio/VRC-Facetracking/README.md

 ## How to use it
 1. Make Sure VRCFury is up-to-date and present on your Project.
 2. Import Pawlygon VRC Facetracking using [Vrchat Creator Companion ](https://vcc.pawlygon.net/) or import the [unity package manually](https://github.com/PawlygonStudio/VRC-Facetracking/releases/latest)
-3. Locate VRCFury prefab located in the `Packages/VRCFT - Pawlygon - VRC Facetracking/Prefabs` and add to your avatar.
+3. Locate VRCFury prefab located in the `Packages/Pawlygon - VRC Facetracking/Prefabs` and add to your avatar.
 ## Support
 Join our discord on [Pawlygon](https://discord.com/invite/pZew3JGpjb)
 ## Credits